DEFRA/apha-apps-perms-move-animal-ui/README.md

 The email address provided will need to be added to a guest list for it to be accepted by notify.

-In order to upload files, you need one environment variable:
+In order to upload files, you need the following environment variables:

 ```bash
 UPLOADER_URL=http://localhost:7337